multiversx/mx-docs/docs/integrators/deep-history-squad.md

 An alternative to downloading a non-pruned history is to reconstruct it locally (on your own infrastructure).

-Under the hood, the reconstruction process relies on the **[import-db](https://docs.elrond.com/validators/import-db/)** feature, which allows us to reprocess previosuly processed blocks - and, while doing so, for our purposes, we'll also retain the whole, non-pruned history.
+Under the hood, the reconstruction process relies on the **[import-db](https://docs.elrond.com/validators/import-db/)** feature, which allows us to reprocess previously processed blocks - and, while doing so, for our purposes, we'll also retain the whole, non-pruned history.
 For our purposes, the `import-db` procedure requires a **target database** (placed in the folder `node-workdir/db`) and a **source database** (usually placed in the folder `node-workdir/import-db/db`).

 It follows that, in order to reconstruct the history for an observer, we need (to download) **two database archives**: an _old archive_ and a _new archive_.
-For reconstucting the history of a whole squad, `4 x 2` archives are required (to be downloaded).
+For reconstructing the history of a whole squad, `4 x 2` archives are required (to be downloaded).

 _Downloading_ the necessary archives and _unarchiving_ them is encapsulated in a step called **reconstruction bootstrapping**.